YuryChebiryak/MMM/index.md

 # MMM - open world survival RPG game with photo realism and elements of horror

 MMM is a new open world RPG game with high attention to quality of graphics
-- full photogrametry is used to achieve maximum realism: most objects in the game are modeled using high resolution imagery of physical objects
+- full photogrammetry is used to achieve maximum realism: most objects in the game are modeled using high resolution imagery of physical objects
 - it's NOT an action game: the gameplay is more about strategic advancing, exploring
 - currently featuring over 1'000 different plat models and variations
 - players can combine substances to craft new items and gain new effects